rep-ai/tech-assessment-api/README.md

 Using Node and Typescript, build a web-based API which allows clients to manage a set of users.
 Please make regular commits with meaningful commit messages to a public GitHub repository, as you're working.
 Feel free to use any libraries you like and to take shortcuts, but be ready to explain your decision-making.

+Provide unit tests and integration tests, as needed.

-Please make sure to provide any necessary documentation & instructions to run the API locally and test the API routes.
+Please make sure to provide any necessary documentation and instructions to run the API locally and run the test suite.

 ## Requirements